codemonkeys-studio/vesta-wordpress-tools/README.md

 # vesta-installwp
-A small script to automatically install Wordpress in a Vesta CP server
+A small script to automatically install Wordpress and any plugins you may want in a Vesta CP server

+It uses WP-CLI to perform the Wordpress & plugin installation and can install WP-CLI if it is not already installed

 It initially asks for a vesta username and a domain in which wordpress will be installed.
 If the user does not exist it will ask some more questions and create the user. (it will automatically create a password which will be echoed in the terminal)